karina-klinkeviciute/rainbow-challenge-front/README.md

 ## About Rainbow Challenge

-Rainbow challenge is a project meant to help young LGBTQIA+ activists to get involved in the activism and protection of LGBTQIA rights.
+Rainbow challenge is a project meant to help young LGBTQIA+ activists to get involved in the activism and protection of LGBTQIA+ rights.

 ## Rainbow challenge app